-John Quincy Adams: The 6th Retrospective
+John Quincy Adams (1825 – 1829): The Sixth Retrospective

 “Whatcha got ain’t nothin new.
 This country’s hard on people, you can’t stop what’s coming, it ain’t all waiting on you.
 That’s vanity.” – Ellis, No Country for Old Men (2007)

 Thus far, the Secretary of State has been a stepping stone to the presidency as Jefferson, Madison, and Monroe all served in the position before assuming office.
 In 1824, John Quincy Adams stood to follow, but he was in a runoff with Secretary of Treasury William Crawford, Secretary of War John C. Calhoun, Speaker of the House Henry Clay, and rising national hero, the tremendously popular Andrew Jackson.